 How Does Your Child Feel About Missing School?

-Sure, we call the shots as parents but talk to your child about the possibility of missing school, or even a weekend to travel.
-Your child may have a special project he or she doesn't want to miss, or the weekend's game is very important to him or her.
-Don't start the trip on the wrong foot with an angry teen who missed the homecoming game.
+Sure, we call the shots as parents, but talk to your child about the possibility of missing school, or even a weekend to travel.
+Your child may have a special project he or she doesn’t want to miss, or an upcoming game that’s very important to him or her.
+Don’t start the trip on the wrong foot with an angry teen who missed the homecoming game.

 What Grade Is Your Child In?

 For obvious reasons, the younger your children are, the easier it is to pull off a vacation during school time.
-It's fairly easy to pull a child out for a few days in elementary school.
-Middle school becomes trickier, as students begin to rotate between multiple teachers, and it becomes even more difficult in high school for kids to miss any length of time.
+It’s fairly easy to pull a child out for a few days in elementary school.
+Middle school becomes trickier, as students begin to rotate between multiple classes and teachers, and it becomes even more difficult in high school.
 Even the best students can fall behind easily and may have a difficult time catching up.
-This is particularly true of junior year.

-Tips for Taking Your Child Out of School
+6 Tips for Taking Your Kids Out of School for Vacation

 Meet With Teacher(s) Beforehand

-Before you even book your trip, set up a time to meet with your child's teacher(s).
-Ask, don't tell.
-No educator will appreciate you waltzing in and announcing you're pulling your kid from class for two weeks to go to Disney.
+Before you even book your trip, set up a time to meet with your child’s teacher(s).
+Ask, don’t tell.
+No educator will appreciate you waltzing in and announcing you’re pulling your kid from class for two weeks to go to Disney World.
 Let teachers know what your intended plans are, and ask how you both can work together to make the absence as seamless as possible.
-Remember that you are creating extra work for the teacher, and be appreciative.
-Teachers have your child's best academic interests at heart, and most have dealt with this situation many times.
+Remember that you’re creating extra work for the teacher, and be appreciative.
+Teachers have your child’s best academic interests at heart, and most have dealt with this situation many times.
 Listen to their advice.

-Don't just ask teachers for the homework your child will miss while away; ask for the lesson plan.
+Don’t just ask teachers for the homework your child will miss while away, either; ask for the lesson plan.
 Spend your vacation going over the lesson plan with your child.
-Discuss possible extra credit work, such as a report or school presentation based on the trip so your child can share what he or she learns from his or her travels with the class.
+Discuss possible extra credit work, such as a report or school presentation based on the trip so your child can share what he or she learned with the class.